carlosgalvezp/FCND-P3-Controls-Cpp/WRITEUP.md

 #### 5. Implement lateral position control in python and C++.

+Similar to the altitude controller, the lateral control is a second-order system problem, and thus we need to use a PD controller.
+The code is rather simple since we simply take as input position and velocities and output desired accelerations, all in NED coordinates.

+In the C++ code, we contrain the commanded velocity and acceleration values to the physical limits of the drone.

+**Python code**

 ```python
 def lateral_position_control(self, local_position_cmd, local_velocity_cmd, local_position, local_velocity,
                                 acceleration_ff = np.array([0.0, 0.0])):